Mars: Modeling Context & State Representations with Contrastive Learning for End-to-End Task-Oriented Dialog: Conclusion

 \section{Conclusion}

-This study focuses on enhancing the relationship modeling between dialog context and corresponding semantic representations for end-to-end task-oriented dialog systems.
-Specifically, we propose two semantic-aware contrastive learning strategies to explicitly model the relationship between dialog context and semantic representation, achieving better task completion of a task-oriented dialog system.
-Extensive experiments and analysis on two benchmark task-oriented dialog tasks demonstrate the effectiveness of our proposed Mars, achieving state-of-the-art performance on the MultiWOZ 2.0, CamRest676, and CrossWOZ.
+This study explores what dialog context representation is beneficial to improving task-oriented dialog performance.
+Specifically, we propose two contrastive learning strategies to explicitly model the relationship between dialog context and semantic state representations, achieving better task completion of a task-oriented dialog system.
+Extensive experiments and analysis demonstrate that dialog context representations that are more different from semantic state representations are more beneficial to multi-turn task-oriented dialog.
+Moreover, our proposed Mars achieves state-of-the-art performance on three datasets.